The Ford’s Theatre campus (Museum, Theatre, Petersen House and Center for Education and Leadership) will close early

 January 24-February 23, 2014

-In the early 1960s, a young woman disfigured by a childhood accident travels across the South in search of a televangelist’s healing miracle.
-On her journey, Violet meets two young soldiers who help her learn about courage, beauty and her own self-worth.
-Set against the backdrop of the Civil Rights era, Violet’s odyssey also opens her eyes to the realities of racism and segregation.
-With a dynamic score of bluegrass, gospel, country and rock, Violet features a distinctly American musical voice.
-Tony-nominated director Jeff Calhoun (Broadway’s Newsies) returns to Ford’s Theatre to direct this touching story of love, hope and healing.
-The New York Post called Violet "a truly charming and meaningful new American musical."
+A touching story of love, hope and healing.
+In the early 1960s, a young woman travels across the South in search of a miracle.
+On her journey, she meets two young soldiers who help her learn about courage, beauty and her own self-worth.
+Jeanine Tesori (Caroline, or Change) returns with a dynamic score of bluegrass, gospel, country and rock.
+Directed by Tony-nominated Jeff Calhoun (Broadway’s Newsies).

 The 25th Annual Putnam County Spelling Bee

 Music and lyrics by William Finn; Book by Rachel Sheinkin

 Conceived by Rebecca Feldman; Additional material by Jay Reiss

 Directed by Peter Flynn

 Choreographed by Michael Bobbitt; Music Direction by Christopher Youstra